Bug report #4415

 the centroid, as calculated by fTools, is not in the same location as the centroid shown by the centroid fill.
 The difference is easily explained in the case of multipolygons, much less obvious in case of a compact single polygon

-#1 Updated by Paolo Cavallini over 8 years ago
+#1 Updated by Paolo Cavallini about 9 years ago

 From the ML (thanks cfarmer):